tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 - Provides a timer based trigger that can be inspected each turn (not directly based on Burt actions)

+*** NOTES ***

+PRINCIPLES:
+- Would like Room Events to be somehow linked to the Room obj so that you can inspect obj and know there will be a CE
+- field in each object for associated conditional event
+- Conditional Events could be warnings - not hard stops (e.g. 'eat biscuits')
+- In theory could have order of operations considerations:
+- (e.g. what if a monster causes darkness but you have a sword that glows around monsters?)
+- I don't think these will be a common problem that I need to code for - but worth thinking about
+- presently my creatures are not mobile but maybe someday?
+- What about timers?
+Maybe timers are associated with events and creatures and switches?
+Presumably they need to be triggered somehow?
+- For machines, the 'trigger' just sets the value... the machine holds the logic and takes the action

+DONE: How should modules be inter-related
+	 - minimally - there should be a clear flow with each sizable atomic bit of work having its own module
+DONE: Std solution for declaring obj variables with reciprocal properties (e.g. writing)
+	IDEA: Objects only aware of what is "inside" of them.
+Examples:
+		1) A room knows about the door on its north wall but not the room beyond the door.
+		2) An item knows what is written on it but the "writing" knows nothing about the object it is written on
+		3) A container knows its contents but items know nothing about the container they are in
+TBD: Can (should) I make the program work without external triggers... can the obj just interact on their own?
+	Perhaps the key is to make creatures behave as state machines... each has conditions under which they will guard, attack, gift, etc..
+	Also room 'events' with conditionals?
+	IDEA: avoid external triggers - create classes / state-machines
+		Examples: conditional_cutscenes (moat, ending), antagonistic_guard (goblin), hungry_guard (hedgehog1), trader (hedgehog2)[introduce "give" verb, dispenser (throne), lever, button
+IDEA: The value of the Item class:
+	- Now that I have eliminated the 'takable' attribute from Item there is no attribute difference between Item and ViewOnly
+	- the key functional difference is that Item has the take() and drop() methods
+	- this is occasionally inconvenient because it makes it hard for me to give clear errors to reasonable requests (e.g. 'take water')
+	- however, most of the time this is handy because it eliminates the need to handle all sorts of crazy requests (e.g. 'take castle')
+	- Further, someday, I may want to add attributes to Items (e.g. some measure of carrying capacity)
+	- So, in summary, I think it makes snese to keep Item and ViewOnly as separate classes - at least for now (10/23/2021)

+MODULE FLOW:
+- Idea is that Interpreter returns standard_command and noun_obj to wrapper
+- wrapper checks for noun_obj.event_lst > 0 and sends to event checker routine which returns event_output if appropriate
+- (could be more than one event so likely a for loop here)
+- if no relevant event then output gets standard_output (generated from interpreter command)

+CLASS IDEAS:

 ### Cutscene ###
+-  events: conditional-command-list, conditions (list of lists; outer = AND; inner = OR), event-text, events (list); check for end of game in wrapper
 IDEA: Conditional Cutscene Class
 IDEA: Conditional_events (a class similar to dcv2 triggers??) => implement for moat ????
 	- default, default description, default method